State Rep. Vernon G. Smith

 Smith is currently a professor of education at Indiana University Northwest (IUN), where he has won every teaching award offered on the Northwest Campus.
 He has served as the interim dean of IUN’s School of Education.

 Smith serves as ranking minority member of the Education Committee.
-He is also a member of the Local Government Committee and the Select Committee on Government Reduction.
+He is also a member of the Judiciary Committee and the Local Government Committee.

 Smith’s professional background includes experience at several public schools in Gary.
 He was the principal of Williams School from 1985 to 1992, principal of Nobel School from 1978 to 1985, and assistant principal of Ivanhoe School from 1972 to 1978.
 Smith taught in Gary Public Schools between 1966 and 1971.
 He graduated from Froebel High School and earned his bachelor of science, master of science and doctorate in education degrees from Indiana University; and has undertaken post-doctoral work at Indiana University and Purdue University.